gecock-coffeeshop/gitops-infrastructure/docs/openshift-user-workload-monitoring.md

     ```xml
     <quickStartSecurity userName="admin" userPassword="password" />
     ```
-1. Create a secret.yaml which contains the credentials from above so that Prometheus can scrape the metrics:
+1. Create a Secret which contains the credentials from above so that Prometheus can scrape the metrics:
     ```yaml
     apiVersion: v1
     kind: Secret